 In the same year, our Charlie Hughes, Director of Operations at the time, walked outside and looked at dozens of bags of garbage sitting on the curb waiting for the city to pick it up.
 He looked up and down the street, and said, “There’s something wrong with this picture.”
 In that garbage he noticed tin, cardboard, aluminum, plastic.
 Our recycling program was born.
 Today, we operate as a full-service recycling drop off center; we unload and sort materials in-house, ultimately delivering them to the processing plants.
 Each year, we recycle more than 500,000 pounds, granting jobs to the homeless, and providing on-site job training.

-Two years later, more exciting news came about when HUD informed us that we had been approved for the second of our three granted programs.
-This one, Supplemental Assistance for Facilities to Aid the Homeless (SAFAH), is designed to help women and their children with the transition to permanent housing from the shelter system.
-Two case managers go into the shelters, encounter clients and follow them for six or more months afterthey enter permanent, approved housing.
-The case managers offer assistance with furniture, utilities, first month’s rent and deposits, as well as counseling, education, and employment needs.
-At least fifty families are housed every year in this program; it exists today, just as it began.
+Two years later, more exciting news came about when HUD informed us that we had been approved for our second granted program.
+This one, Supplemental Assistance for Facilities to Aid the Homeless (SAFAH) was designed to help women and their children with the transition to permanent housing from the shelter system.
+Two case managers would go into the shelters, encounter clients and follow them for six or more months once they entered permanent, approved housing.
+The case managers would also offer assistance with furniture, utilities, first month’s rent and deposits, as well as counseling, education, and employment needs.

 The next year, 1994, brought even more remarkable changes.
 The Homeless Health Care Center had outgrown its cramped quarters.
 Having received fair warning, the Community Kitchen had managed to acquire the adjacent, eastern building (711 East 11th Street) and it was renovated to meet the clinic’s expanding needs.
 The new building was technologically advanced, up to date, and designed specifically as a clinic.
 Thanks to this move, the Community Kitchen’s staff was able to move into the old clinic area…finally, we had offices of our own.
 This enabled an expansion of the day center, and growth in our own services.
 We now had a day center manager to top it all off.